TsionMengistu12/A2SV_tasks/README.md

 ![Task Checked](task4_todo_list/screen_shots/checkedtask.png)
 When a task is clicked, it's marked complete — icon changes and the text will be striked through.

+### Task 5 - conatct form

+The form accepts name email and additional message to be submitted utilized the useForm hook in react to achieve its functionality